ThomasT-GitHub/Project-1-Music-Playlist-Explorer/README.md

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

-The topic in the lab absolutely enabled me to complete the assignment.
+The topics in the lab absolutely enabled me to complete the assignment.
 I believe that the depth in teaching about DOM manipulation made the project much easier to complete.
 The features that I felt more unprepared to complete were any visual features that relied on CSS.
 I feel like the implementation of the modal in particular was difficult due to this.

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

 I would have spent more time creating a propper wireframe and design for the website.
 This would have made implementing new features easier as I would have an idea of what HTML elements would be needed.

+* Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+I did not demo the project to the class.

 ### Open-source libraries used

-None
+- None

+### Shout out

+I recieved major help from and give major thanks to Jackson, Ben and Kevin who all provided very thorough feedback and help with the project, especially in design and logic.